openstack/keystone-specs/specs/keystone/pike/project-tags.rst

    GET /v3/projects?tags=foo,bar

-To request the list of projects that have one OR more of a list of given tags, the `tags-any` argument should be set to the list of tags, separated by commas.
+To request the list of projects that have at least one tag from a given list, the ``tags-any`` argument should be set to the list of tags, separated by commas.
 In this situation as long as one of the given tags is present, the project will be included in the query result.
 Example that returns the projects that have the “foo” OR “bar” tag: